 Update: Dark & Lovely Hair Relaxer Class Action Lawsuit Filed in Illinois

-Each of the women claim that they purchased Dark & Lovely hair relaxer without the knowledge that it may contain endocrine disrupting chemicals, and maintain that they never would have bought the product if they had known the risks.
+Each of the women claims that they purchased Dark & Lovely hair relaxer without the knowledge that it may contain endocrine disrupting chemicals, and maintain that they never would have bought the product if they had known the risks.
 None of the plaintiffs have been diagnosed with a specific injury; however, they allege that the manufacturers should pay for their medical monitoring and other damages.

 “Hair products such as relaxers contain hormonally active and carcinogenic compounds, such as phthalates, known to cause endocrine disruption, are not listed separately as ingredients but, instead, are often broadly lumped into the ‘fragrance’ or ‘perfume’ categories,” the complaint states.
 “Relaxer habits usually begin in formative childhood years, and adolescence is likely a period of enhanced susceptibility to debilitating conditions resulting from exposure to these chemicals.”